 There is no right and wrong way to dress a bay window.
 And pole or track, most things are possible.
 You can find poles that bend to fit the bay, and track options include aluminium or plastic hand-bendable trackers and made-to-measure steel tracks.

 When it comes to headers, the only types to avoid in bay windows are eyelet and tab-top curtains.
 These thread directly onto the pole, making it impossible to pull the curtains past any supporting brackets.

 Bay windows are notoriously difficult to measure as you need the exact angles.
 It’s really a job for the experts, so speak to an interior designer or curtain specialist.

 What spacing is there for tracks, poles and open curtains?

-Recessed curtain tracks are increasing popular for a sleek and contemporary design.
-The track fits into a hollowed-out channel that’s been cut into the celling and needs to be considered in the build stage of a project.
-For a sleek minimal look, we’d recommend a flush white ceiling fixed track
+Recessed curtain tracks are increasingly popular for their sleek and contemporary design.
+The track fits into a hollowed-out channel that’s been cut into the ceiling and needs to be considered in the build stage of a project.
+For a sleek minimal look, we’d recommend a flush white ceiling fixed track.

 You need to allow enough space for your curtains to sit when they are fully open.
-This is called the stack back and you need to ensure there’s at least 20cm either side of the window for the stack back to sit onto.
+This is called the stack back, and you need to ensure there’s at least 20cm on either side of the window for the stack back to sit on.